jalspach/GoOakflat/README.md

 ### Why?
 This is all so that I can teach myself Go.
 It is based on the http://gamtech.com/oakflat.aspx that I used to enjoy playing in my youth (NERD lol).
+It started with the idea of simulating my Aquaponics system (http://jalspach.github.io/AquaPanix).
+This system is a closed loop of water that is pumped into a vessel of a given volume.
+It then flows through the rest of the system (as series of pipes and containers of given volumes) back to the sump.
+I would love to be able to simulate that flow as well as the heat transfer (not accounting for heat loss or gain along the circuit).
+Not exactly a PWR but from 100,000 foot level its close enough...if you squint ;-)

 ### Dev setup
 * Atom